 Use parentheses to indicate which terms should be searched together.

-landscape painting and (england or britain)
+landscape painting and (

 When you type in a phrase, different things can happen.